distributedio/titan/proposals/set-design-en.md

     type Set struct {
         meta     SetMeta
         key      [ ]byte
         exist    bool
         txn      Transaction
     }

 ### Struct *SetMeta*

     type SetMeta struct {
          Object
          Len     int64
     }

 ### Key Points

 + The present implementation is still designed to use  *Len* to keep the count of the elements within a set and we do not use the *slot* in hash. *[[Read More] Implementation of hash-slot](https://github.com/meitu/titan/pull/13#%E8%83%8C%E6%99%AF)*
-+ ==The characteristics of set means that we don't need to store the *value*  in the *kv-storage*.
-So for the case of storing data in Tikv which the Set interface will be called, we only need to save the  concatenated member in the *key* of *tikv*.==
++ The characteristics of set means that we don't need to store the *value*  in the *kv-storage*.
+So for the case of storing data in Tikv by calling the Set interface , we only need to save the concatenated member in the specific *key* of *tikv*.
 + The format of *MetaKey* is:
   {Namespace}:{DBID}:M:{key}
 + The format of *DataKey* is: